Windows Server 2008 (R2) End of Life | What to Do Now?

 1. Pay for extended support

-For enterprises, you could consider paying for extended security update subscription to remain your server protected, until you are ready to upgrade to newer Windows Servre version.
+For enterprises, you could consider paying for an extended security update subscription to keep your server protected until you are ready to upgrade to a newer Windows Server version.

-These updates are provided for up to three years after the end of support lifecycle date, that means the support is only available until 2023, at that time, it's real end.
+These updates are provided for up to three years after the end of support lifecycle date, which means the support is only available until 2023, at that time, it's the real end.
 Thus, you can use it as a transition solution, not a long-term plan.

 2. Migrate to Microsoft Azure to extend security updates